glouw/andvaranaut/README.md

 # Andvaranaut

-A dungeon crawler with procedural dungeon generation, many items, many monsters, puzzles, and more!
+A dungeon crawler with procedural dungeon generation, many items, many monsters, many puzzles, and so much more!

 ## Building